Funding and Support

 This section contains a list of Council funding.
 Please click on the links for more details.

-- Strategic Events and Festivals Fund applications close at midday 6th December 2021
+- Strategic Events and Festivals Fund applications closed at midday 20th November 2023 Round 6 now closed

 - Housing Benefit for more information contact your local Customer Service Point